LangdonEcho/LangdonsReadME-Generator/src/README.md

 This application is covered by the MIT license.

 ## Installation
-💾 node.js, inquirer and console.tablelog
+💾 express.js mysql2, sequalize express.handlebars, dotenv, bcrypt, and express session

 ## Contributing
 👪 Langdon Echols

-✉️ Email me with any questions: Langdon.Echols@yahoo.com<br /><br />
+✉️ Email me with any questions: Langdon.echols@yahoo.com<br /><br />

 ## Tests
-✏️ N/A<br />
+✏️ N/a<br />
 <br />